 An EMP is created when a nuclear weapon is detonated high in the atmosphere.
 At these heights, the blast effects of the weapon aren’t a concern.
-Instead, it is the wave of rapidly changing electric and magnetic fields that concern us.
+Instead, the wave of rapidly changing electric and magnetic fields concerns us.

 An EMP has three components associated with it.
 The International Electrotechnical Commission calls these pulses E1, E2, and E3.

 E1 travels at about 90% of the speed of light but is very intense.
-It exceeds the voltage limitation that components in computers and telecommunications devices use, overloading them and making them unusable.
+It exceeds the voltage limitation components in computers and telecommunications devices, overloading them and making them unusable.

-E3 is the slowest of the pulses and is compared to the effects that scientists associate with a very strong solar flare.
-When E3 strikes the power grid, the power lines themselves act as a form of antenna transferring massive amounts of power to the lines, destroying transformers and potentially damaging power plants.
+E3 is the slowest of the pulses compared to the effects scientists associate with a very strong solar flare.
+When E3 strikes the power grid, the power lines act as an antenna, transferring massive amounts of power to the lines, destroying transformers, and potentially damaging power plants.

 How Likely is it That We Could Get Attacked by an EMP?

-The more reliant we are on electronics, the more likely it is that our enemies will use an EMP against us.
+The more reliant we are on electronics, our enemies will likely use an EMP against us.
 Reports from various intelligence agencies show that Iran, Russia, China, and North Korea all possess (or could possess) a means of delivering an EMP weapon.

-Dr. William Graham has researched EMP effects since the first tests in the 60’s, he was also the Chairman of the two Congressional EMP Commissions.
-Dr. Graham has said multiple times that something as simple as a container ship could be used to transport an EMP weapon close enough to the U.S. to make it effective.
+Dr. William Graham has researched EMP effects since the first tests in the 60s; he was also the Chairman of the two Congressional EMP Commissions.
+Dr. Graham has said multiple times that something as simple as a container ship could transport an EMP weapon close enough to the U.S. to make it effective.

-He also has said that the weapons don’t even need to be all that accurate.
-Even an older generation SCUD could effectively be used to launch a nuclear warhead high enough to create the desired EMP effect.
+He also said that the weapons don’t need to be all that accurate.
+Even an older generation SCUD could effectively launch a nuclear warhead high enough to create the desired EMP effect.

-Basically, the missile just needs to be able to go up high enough and it can be effective.
+The missile needs to be able to go up high enough and can be effective.

 What Will Happen After an EMP?

 Even one relatively small weapon would wipe out a large portion of the U.S. power grid.
-At the height of about 200 miles, a nuclear detonation could affect 70-80% of the continental United States.
+At about 200 miles, a nuclear detonation could affect 70-80% of the continental United States.

-The parts of the grid that remain operational would begin to be taxed to a point that they would fail soon after an attack.
+The parts of the grid that remain operational would begin to be taxed to the point that they would fail soon after an attack.

-The good news is the military has been preparing their electronics to some degree since the 1960s.
+The good news is that the military has been preparing its electronics since the 1960s.
 The bad news is civilian electronics aren’t protected at all from the effects of an EMP.

 What Happens to Electronics?

-There is conflicting information, even from reliable sources, about what will really happen to electronics.
+There is conflicting information about what will happen to electronics, even from reliable sources.
 I’ve done my best to choose the info that has the most scientific backing behind it.

 It’s estimated that about 1/3 of running vehicles will stall.
 Of those vehicles, about 1 in 6 will not start back up.
-Now that may seem low, and it may be, but imagine if 1/3 of the vehicles on a busy highway sudenly stalled.
-The accidents alone would clog the roadways even if they all were able to get started again.
+Now that may seem low, and it may be, but imagine if 1/3 of the vehicles on a busy highway suddenly stalled.
+The accidents alone would clog the roadways even if they all could get started again.

-Components used in power distribution centers, power plants, and even transformers take time to make.
-It takes far longer to produce them and get them into service than most people imagine.
-They’re difficult to manufacture and are typically build when they’re needed, not stockpiled for later use.
+Components used in power distribution centers, power plants, and even transformers take time.
+It takes far longer to produce and get them into service than most people imagine.
+They’re difficult to manufacture and are typically built when needed, not stockpiled for later use.

 Can you imagine a world with no power or electronics?

-Our society is based completely around the use of computers and near-instant communication.
-Take these things away and everything from the stock market and the banking system to ordering the next delivery to Walmart screeches to a halt!
+Our society is based completely on the use of computers and near-instant communication.
+Take these things away, and everything from the stock market and the banking system to ordering the next delivery to Walmart screeches to a halt!

-Pumps of all kinds cease to function, many cars stop working, there is no way for radio stations to broadcast emergency information (Even if there was, who would be listening?).
-It’s a total SHTF scenario.
-In fact, it’s basically everyone’s worst SHTF scenarios all happening at the same time.
+Pumps of all kinds cease to function, many cars stop working, and there is no way for radio stations to broadcast emergency information (Even if there was, who would be listening?).
+It’s a real SHTF scenario.
+It’s everyone’s worst SHTF scenario, all happening simultaneously.

-These effects are going to be felt worldwide, not just in the United States.
+These effects will be felt worldwide, not just in the United States.
 How much of the world economy is based here in the U.S.?
 Who’s going to rush to fill the power vacuum?
 How are countries going to deal with American refugees?

 Remember, these are the estimated effects of ONE EMP!
-If Russia attacked us we’d be looking at 10 or more weapons detonated to ensure overlapping coverage, and that means Canada and Mexico are also going to feel the effects as well!
+We’d look at ten or more weapons detonated if Russia attacked us to ensure overlapping coverage.
+That means Canada and Mexico are also going to feel the effects!